Bioinformatics: A Practical Guide to the Analysis of Genes and Proteins, Second Edition

 and structural RNAs (e.g., tRNAs, rRNAs).
 The locations of an mRNA and the

-corresponding coding region (CDS) completely determine the locations of 5and 3_
+corresponding coding region (CDS) completely determine the locations of 5_ and 3_

 untranslated regions (UTRs), exons, and introns.